-Users booking trips to Aalborg from Prague found flights 97% cheaper than the average price of flights to Aalborg.
+Users booking trips to Aalborg from Berlin found flights 99% cheaper than the average price of flights to Aalborg.
 To find the cheapest price to Aalborg from your area, use momondo’s Airport-to-Airport Pricing Tool.

 On average, the least expensive day to fly to Aalborg from United States is on a Tuesday. momondo users have found tickets for Tuesday departures for as low as $614.
 However, this price may fluctuate depending on the airline, the season, and holidays.
 When flying out on a Wednesday, the most expensive travel day of the week, you can expect to see flight prices from United States to Aalborg for around $1,177.

 Finding an alternative and possibly cheaper destination airport near Aalborg is possible.
 If you are planning a flight to Aalborg, consider booking flights to Aarhus Tirstrup Airport (58 mi from Aalborg city center), Karup Airport (60 mi from Aalborg city center) or Billund Airport (95 mi from Aalborg city center).

 Prices vary based on where travelers are departing from, but on average, the cheapest airport to fly to in Aalborg is Karup Airport where the average price is $634pp.
 Users typically find the best prices when using momondo’s Airport-to-Airport Pricing Tool.

 Currently, Denmark travel restrictions include travel to Aalborg.
 Entry restrictions